Courthouse Wedding Vs.Traditional Wedding: Pros & Cons

 6. Invite Your Closest Family And Friends

-You’ll need to have witnesses that are over the age of 18 who can verify that the ceremony took place.
+You’ll need to have witnesses who are over the age of 18 who can verify that the ceremony took place.
 Inviting your closest family and friends is a good place to start.
 Having your immediate family and a few good friends there for you can be a wonderful way to feel loved and supported during your ceremony while still keeping your celebration an intimate one.

 7. Go Big On The Reception